Mac-McFarland/Recipe-Bot/README.md

 Getting Started

-    Clone the repository: git clone <repository-url>
+    Clone the repository: git clone <this-repository-url>
-    Install dependencies: npm install
-    Set up the MongoDB connection: Update the mongoURI in the config.ts file with your MongoDB connection URL.
+    Install dependencies: npm install @types/express, @types/mongoose, axios, memcached, expres-validator Set up the MongoDB connection: Update the mongoURI (make sure to save it and add the file to .gitignore so no one takes it) in the config.ts file with your MongoDB connection URL.
     Start the server: npm start
     Access the application in your browser at http://localhost:3000